 Research Areas

 Asymmetric catalysis remains one of the most challenging topics in contemporary organic chemistry.
-We utilize the mechanistic information from these studies for the rational design and development of new metal-free catalysts in silico.
-We have active projects in the area of general base catalysis and H-bonding catalysis by bifunctional ureas/thioureas catalysis.
+We utilise the mechanistic information from the theoretical and computational studies and the subsequent experimental validation, for the rational design and development of new metal-free catalysts in silico.
+We have active projects in the area of general base catalysis and non-covalent bonding catalysis by mainly bifunctional ureas/thioureas catalysts.

 Non- covalent Interactions